 If you know someone who is struggling on a vegan diet and is interested in the potential health benefits of making a switch to a carnivore diet, or anyone interested in what the transition would be like, this interview is for them.

 I enjoyed this interview with William as he shares his experiences with different ways of eating.
-William having personal experiences, and lots of personal testing research, on both vegan and carnivore diets, he is a wealth of knowledge and shares great lots of great tips.
+William having personal experiences, and lots of personal testing research, on both vegan and carnivore diets, is a wealth of knowledge and shares lots of great tips.
 This goes from how to deal with acne, supplements to try, to how to approach the gym.
 Most importantly he encourages people to focus on their own goals; experiment, listen to your body and find what works best for you.

 Special thanks to William for joining me on the show.
 Enjoy the episode!